hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/api/tools/get_product_id.md

 - `from ..errors import ProductIdNotFoundException`: Imports the custom exception `ProductIdNotFoundException`.
 The `..` indicates that the `errors` module is located one level up from the current file, within the same package structure (`src.suppliers.aliexpress.api`).
 This is a standard Python import practice for packages.

 - `from src.suppliers.aliexpress.utils.extract_product_id import extract_prod_ids`: Imports the `extract_prod_ids` function, which presumably handles the logic of extracting product IDs from various formats (e.g., URLs, simple strings).
-This demonstrates a clear separation of concerns between the `api` and `utils` modules within the `aliexpress` package of the `suppliers` module.
+This demonStartes a clear separation of concerns between the `api` and `utils` modules within the `aliexpress` package of the `suppliers` module.

 **Classes:**